-According to Grimm et al (2010): A state variable or attribute is a variable that distinguishes an entity from other entities of the same type or category, or traces how the entity changes over time alive/die could be
+According to Grimm et al (2010): A state variable or attribute is a variable that distinguishes an entity from other entities of the same type or category, or traces how the entity changes over time

 - What would be the state variables for the ITC evacuation simulation? - Agents: status (not evacuating yet, evacuating, evacuated) - As a rule of thumb state variables are variables that cannot be calculated or deduced from other variables.